RIDING DIFFERENT BIKES. RACING SOME

 For our second edition of Fanciful Friday, we choose one of the most sought after and wanted bikes on the planet as our subject.
 The Ducati Superleggera.
 A sort of super-extremely-fancy-very-power edition of the Panigale.
 And very few were made.
 Lets dig into the story behind this beast.
 And let us tell you why it belongs in our Fanciful Friday series.

 Once every five or six years, Ducati does something special.
 Something crazy.
 They develop a race bike without watching the expenses.
 Or worry about the pricetag that it will get.
 They start with a blanc paper and design the ultimate racing machine.
+Often a derivative of their super fast MotoGP machinery.
 It all started with the Desmosedici.
 And then came the Ducati Superleggera.
 A mystical motorcycle with a mind blowing power to weight ratio.

 The infamous Ducati Panigale already had set the bar for ultimate specs for race bikes.
 But the Ducati Superleggera tops it off.
 It is basically a Panigale on steriods.
 The first Superleggera was presented at the EICMA in Milan, back in 2013.
 It was the Ducati 1199 Panigale Superleggera and had a dry weight of only 166 kilos and had a 200 hp V-twin engine.
 With an added race kit the power went up to 205 hp.

 If the Ducati engineers had got rid of the ABS and left the mirrors, lighting and blinkers on, then it still would have been too lightweight to pass the WorldSBK rules.
 It was thát lightweight.

 Being produced in a limited amount of only 500, most of them got sold before the fair ended.
 For a decent €75.000 per bike.
 Crazy?
 Maybe.
 But it was the ultimate sport bike one could get.
 And if you’ve got the money.. well.. why wouldn’t you then?